jvverde/bKit.client/README.md

   @GMT-2020.05.13-11.52.21 have a last modifed version at 2020/04/13-12:30:52 of bkit
 ```

-Then if you want recovery/restore the version of February, just use the option snap on rkit.sh
+Then if you want recovery/restore the version of February, just use the option *--snap* on rkit.sh

 ```
   ./rkit.sh --snap="@GMT-2020.02.13-14.01.47" c:/bkit